keboola/connection-docs/components/writers/bi-tools/gooddata/index.md

 of changing your LDM are.

 After you set up the project, you can see the **Go To Project** button.
-This will allow you to login to the GoodData project from within your KBC project using [Single Sign-On (SSO)](https://help.gooddata.com/doc/en/building-on-gooddata-platform/gooddata-integration-into-your-application/set-up-user-authentication-and-sso/single-sign-on-overview).
+This will allow you to login to the GoodData project from within your Keboola Connection project using [Single Sign-On (SSO)](https://help.gooddata.com/doc/en/building-on-gooddata-platform/gooddata-integration-into-your-application/set-up-user-authentication-and-sso/single-sign-on-overview).
 (SSO access works only for projects provisioned by Keboola.
 If you used an existing project, you will have to login on your own.)

 {: .image-popup}
 ![Screenshot - Access Project](/components/writers/bi-tools/gooddata/gooddata-3.png)